Last Updated on by

 The Final Verdict

 It is very simple to use and it offers you a good camera with night vision, digital zoom and HD recording.
-It is a good first security camera system with a very low point of entry in terms of price: you can start with only about $99 for a single camera system and just add around $75 for every additional camera.
+It is a good first security camera system with a very low point of entry in terms of price: you can start with an amount for a single camera system and just add more for every additional camera.

 However, if you are looking for top-notch features, it might be a good idea to shell out a few more bucks to get a better security camera system that is packed with more features.